GOT QUESTIONS?

 Finalists will each have mentorship to finesse their pitch and get to deliver it to some of the industries most influential stakeholders and each .

 Each team will have a 3x3 pitch station to get ready.
+Teams will man their stations whilst judges and guests circulate, navigate and listen.

 • JUDGING CRITERIA